 In the end, it turned out that the lampeye panchax in the picture was another species of fish.

-How To Take Care Of Lampeyes And Their Tanks
+How To Take Care Of Lampeyes And Their Aquarium?

 Maintaining the water conditions and the tank environment in which your fish can live in an environment that resembles the conditions of their natural environment is the best way of taking care of them.

-Before you start to fill your tank, make sure that your tank has been prepared properly.
-Are you so convinced that the water that you pick up from the market before buying your panchax fish has been tested?
+Before you start to fill your tank, make sure that your tank has been prepared properly, especially water quality.

 In order to make sure that your fish are always healthy and well, you must also make sure that the water in your heavily planted tank is of good quality.